 Welcome to CAPS!
 We’ve made getting started with us as quick and easy as possible.

 We have a variety of workshops happening weekly that are a great way to get started with CAPS.
-Joining a workshop is a great way to learn fundamental skills to work with your mind, manage stress, and/or discover new ways of approaching life.
+Learn fundamental skills to work with your mind, manage stress, and/or discover new ways of approaching life.

 If you would like to speak with someone to discuss options for counseling or psychiatric treatment or take a mental health screening, you are welcome to access our walk-in services.

 Upon arrival for walk-in, you will be asked to complete some initial forms on the computer that will help us understand how to support you.
 All records are kept confidential and separate from your student record.

 Once these forms are complete, you will have the opportunity to meet briefly with a walk-in counselor to discuss your concerns and what you hope to gain from CAPS services.
 The walk-in counselor will help you understand what your options are, the scope of our services, and work with you to determine what will best meet your needs.
 You will leave knowing the next step and have a plan of action.